 “We quarrelled a lot,” says Altantsetseg.
 “One way I coped with all that was to indulge in sweet food and shopping if I had money, or window shopping if I had no money.
 This went on for more than twenty years, and then I became fed up with my life.
 At a time when I thought it was better to die, and when I had made plans to commit suicide, I came to know the Lord.

 “In fact, God found me and saved me; as well as my family.
 Shortly after I came to the Lord, my husband and I learned about the Celebrate Recovery programme from a friend, and we decided to attend,” she says.
 “At first, I thought only my husband needed to change.
 Soon, I realised I needed to change too.
 Participating in the support group was a challenge because I had difficulty expressing myself or simply to look directly at others.

 “Nonetheless, I acknowledged that I was co-dependent and addicted to shopping, sweet food, even to squabbling, and I started to work through the twelve steps for recovery.
 Gradually, my husband and I saw changes in our lives.
 I am very thankful that God renewed our relationship and restored peace in our family.”

-Now Altantsetseg says her husband is a leader in church, and both of them are planning to start a sister church in our neighborhood soon.
+Now Altantsetseg says her husband is a leader in church, and both of them are planning to start a sister church in our neighbourhood soon.

-“It has been ten years since I joined the Celebrate Recovery programme in our church,” she says.
+“It has been 10 years since I joined the Celebrate Recovery programme in our church,” she says.